HAC-2020/Dimaag-ki-Dahi/README.md

 * Ngrok for hosting

 #### Steps for setup(for meeting hosts)
-* Clone this repository and run the project using `npm start`.
+* Clone this repository and run the project using `npm run dev`.
 * Expose port 3000 to the internet using ngrok.
 Copy the link.
 * Create a Zoom app on your account(webhook only).
 Add event subscriptions and subscribe to the following events:
     * Meeting started